-In a study including over 197,000 people, swapping just 50 grams of white rice for brown rice per week was associated with a 16% lower risk of developing type 2 diabetes (21).
+In a 2022 review of studies, replacing just 50 grams of white rice with brown rice per day was associated with a 13% lower risk of developing type 2 diabetes (

 Gluten is a protein found in grains like wheat, barley and rye.
 These days, more and more people are following gluten-free diets for various reasons.

 Certain people are allergic or intolerant to gluten and experience mild to severe reactions to it like stomach pain, diarrhea, bloating and vomiting.

 Additionally, people with certain autoimmune diseases often benefit from a gluten-free diet (

 These factors have led to a growing demand for gluten-free foods.

 Luckily, brown rice is naturally free of this often problematic protein, making it a safe choice for those who can’t or choose not to consume gluten.